Agrii specialists in conversation on farm

 Peter Scott:

 Absolutely.
 For grazing, applying fertilizer little and often is key to ensuring that you’re growing the right amount and quality of grass.
-You also need to maximize grass utilization by improving palatability and nutrient balance.
+You also need to maximise grass utilisation by improving palatability and nutrient balance.
 Simple adjustments, like adding sodium, can increase dry matter intake and sugar content in the grass.

 The Impact of Balanced Nutrition on Livestock